HyperSecurityLabs/HyperSecurity_DDosDosMasterFiles/README.md

 - how asynchronous workers coordinate execution
 - how network protocols behave under different conditions
 - how modular architectures improve scalability and control
+- Cpu Frindly in Long time attacks
+- TRY TO NOT COMSUME ONE THREAD PER ATTACKS

 Rather than presenting a finished product, this project acts as a foundation for experimentation and learning, where each component can be analyzed, modified, and extended.

 ---